k0zakinio/acscii/README.md

 A simple ASCII image editor, a tech test which I have used to try and get a better understanding of Java.

-You will notice there is no testing, however I may revisit and add some testing when I figure out how best to test in Java.

 #### How it works

 clone the repo, cd into it and run 'java app/Canvas'